victor-kachesov/Cyntegrity/README.md

 After that, you can open the application in a browser by link http://localhost:1338

 ### 5. Working with the application
 First action you need to do is to select user on Home page.
-Otherwise, you can’t add or delete tasks and pipelines.
+Otherwise, you can’t add or delete tasks.